-Staff are aware that children who are emotionally healthy are more likely to be happy and achieve well at school Staff are aware of the importance of noticing children and being aware of their emotional state All staff are trained to and are encouraged to support the emotional wellbeing and health of our children Pastoral Team are available throughout the school day to support pupils who need additional support in / out of the Individual screening will be used to assess the emotional needs of individual pupils Early support/TAC meetings and SEND reviews are supported by a range of agencies and professionals Additional support for our pupils can be
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Staff are aware that children who are emotionally healthy are more likely to be happy and achieve well at school.
+Staff are aware of the importance of noticing children and being aware of their emotional state.
+Staff are aware that every interaction they have with a child is an opportunity to All staff are trained and encouraged to support the emotional wellbeing and health of our children.
+Pastoral Team are available throughout the school day to support pupils who need additional support in / out of the classroom as needed.
+TIS sessions on timetable for individual Individual screening will be used to assess the emotional needs of individual pupils.
+Early support / Child in Need / CP meetings and SEND reviews are supported by a range of agencies and professionals.
+Additional support for our pupils can be requested by or through: